lolster/ansu-iam-client/README.md

 This is a maven project, which makes it really simple to distribute.

-You can clone this repo and use `mvn clean package` (you need to install maven first) to create the jar file if you want to be on the bleeding edge.
+You can clone this repo and use `mvn clean package` to create the jar file if you want to be on the bleeding edge.

-Otherwise, you can get the latest stable release from (here)[https://github.com/lolster/ansu-iam-client/releases].
+Otherwise, you can get the latest stable release from [here](https://github.com/lolster/ansu-iam-client/releases).
 Just download the jar and include it in your classpath.

 ## Tutorial